-Having successfully completed this course you will be able to:
+Having successfully completed this course you will:

-- have an extended knowledge and understanding of the ISM Code
+- Have an extended knowledge and understanding of the ISM Code

-- understand the background and objectives of the Code
+- Understand the background and objectives of the Code

-- define the resulting requirements for the company’s SMS
+- Define the resulting requirements for the company’s SMS

-- understand the responsibilities and authority of the DPA, possible legal exposure, as well as other potential difficulties
+- Understand the responsibilities and authority of the DPA, possible legal exposure, as well as other potential difficulties

-- take the duties of a DPA as defined in IMO MSC – MEPC.7 Circ 6 provided you are qualified according to this circular
+- Take the duties of a DPA as defined in IMO MSC – MEPC.7 Circ.
+6 provided you are qualified according to this circular

-- provide documentary evidence as a DPA proving that you are capable to undertake the necessary duties.
+- Provide documentary evidence as a DPA proving that you are capable to undertake the necessary duties

-- understand the assessment techniques of examining, questioning, evaluating and reporting
+- Understand the assessment techniques of examining, questioning, evaluating and reporting

-- have guidance for participation in a marine-related management system audit
+- Have guidance for participation in a marine-related management system audit

-- have adequate knowledge of shipping and shipboard operations
+- Have adequate knowledge of shipping and shipboard operations

-- apply the technical and operational aspects of their Safety Management System.
+- Apply the technical and operational aspects of their Safety Management System

-- carry out effective communications with shipboard staff and senior management
+- Carry out effective communications with shipboard staff and senior management

-- know the related requirements included STCW 2010 and MLC 2006 for better understanding of ISM effect
+- Know the related requirements included STCW 2010 and MLC 2006 for better understanding of ISM effect

 Who should attend?